NodeSentinel/beacon-validator-monitor/readme.md

 ### Development

-- `dev:fetch`: Start the fetch service in development mode with hot reload.
+- `dev:indexer`: Start the indexer service in development mode with hot reload.
 Requires PostgreSQL to be running and database migrations to be applied.

 ### Database Management (Development Only)